Mapping the physical layer from the Semantic Assistant page

-If you have defined the semantic layer and want to map the physical layer to it, you get help from the semantic mapping feature.
+If you have defined the semantic layer, you can map it to the physical layer using the semantic assistant page.
+There, you can get help from the semantic mapping Collibra AI feature or manually link the Column assets and Data Attribute assets.

-Semantic mapping is a Collibra AI feature that helps data stewards map the semantic layer to other assets in Collibra.
-With semantic mapping, you don't need to manually map the assets.
-The tool suggests Data Attribute assets for Column assets and creates relations when suggestions are accepted.
-These suggestions are based on defined criteria such as descriptions and selected data attributes.
+In the Semantic Assistant page, the feature suggests Data Attribute assets for Column assets and creates relations when suggestions are accepted.
+The suggestions are based on defined criteria such as descriptions and selected data attributes.
 The mapping between the semantic and physical layers adds context, ensures consistency, and simplifies analysis by AI models.

 Important